girot-ethz/ddm/14_3D_Printing_Tutorial.md

 This is often the case if the print bed isn’t calibrated well.
 It should have a consistent distance to the nozzle.
-Contact the RapLab-Team and they will calibrate the printer for you in this is the case.
+Contact the RapLab-Team and they will calibrate the printer for you if this is the case.
 If you print with a heated bed, you can increase the bed temperature, which helps the filament to stick to the bed.
 Sometimes cleaning the bed or adhesive spray helps as well.
-Contact the Raplab team before applying any adhesive to the printing bed.
+Contact the Raplab team before applying any adhesive spray to the printing bed.

 - Warping